dustinpfister/test_vjs/for_post/js-javascript-example-digital-art-unsteady-stars/README.md

 ## Additional Features ( r3 - r4 )

 After I have a Minimum Viable Product chances are that MVP for short will be just simply that, as such it will typically be called for to add at least one, if not more additional features once the core idea is done.
 Because this digital art project is for the most part just a kind of exercise of an over all model of how to start, improve, and maintain a project, I will only be adding a few features at this point.
+With that said as of this writing this phase for this example as far as i am concerned with at least is done at revision 4.

 ### r3  - New 'rebirth' mode